 The Magic of Evolution

-Well young Stargazer, before you face Darth Blockbuster and go off to blow up his Death Star, you must learn the weapons that can do it.
-The most important being the all-powerful energy field inside every lifeform.
-No not the Force.
+Before you face Darth Blockbuster and go off to blow up his Death Star, Stargazer, you must learn what weapons you have at your disposal.
+The most formidable?
+The all-powerful energy field inside every lifeform.
+No, not the Force.
 I’m talking about evolution.

 Evolution empowers life by giving every new lifeform a slightly different variation.
-With variations life can constantly test for environmental changes in things like water levels, temperature, and food supply.
+With variations, life can constantly test for environmental changes in things like water levels, temperature, and food supply.
 The variations unfit for the changed frontline die off and the fittest survive.
 This natural selection finds which lifeforms best represent life on Earth.

 Evolutions works so well because its constant variation production creates biodiversity.
 The more lifeforms there are, the more life can probe and better adapt to environmental changes.
-When temperatures increase or rain patterns change, the more lifeforms there are that feel the pain, the sooner life can evolve a solution to the frontline problem.
+When temperatures increase or rain patterns change, the more lifeforms there are that feel the pain, the sooner life can mold a solution to the frontline problem.

 However, if the environment is stable, lifeforms need a caretaker.
-Someone to keep them in shape, ready to act for when the environment does change.
+Someone to keep them in shape, ready to act when the environment does change.
 That’s why Nature put in a system of checks and balances called ecosystems.
-Inside ecosystems is where lifeforms form communities and cooperate to keep each other on their toes.
+Within ecosystems, lifeforms form communities and cooperate to keep each other on their toes.

-Ecosystems are a food chain of many different plants, herbivores, carnivores, and decomposers; each living off the same resources.
-To keep the ecosystem sustainable, each must reciprocate to be sure no one hoards or freeloads.
-Reciprocation inside ecosystem keep lifeforms in shape, ready to respond when the environment changes.
+Ecosystems can be described as a cyclical food chain of many different plants, herbivores, carnivores, and decomposers, each living off the same resources.
+To keep an ecosystem sustainable, each species must reciprocate to be sure no one hoards or freeloads.
+Reciprocation inside ecosystems is what keep lifeforms adaptable in the face of changing environments.

 Evolution may not be the Force, but it’s certainly magical.
-Without any lifeform being aware of its tricks, evolution turned a lifeless planet into an oasis.
+In tune to Nature’s own special rhyme and reason, evolution turned a lifeless planet into an oasis.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
-They’ll never understand why Artic ice isn’t coming.
+They’ll never understand why Artic ice isn’t reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.

-In contrast, humanity can change (hopefully in time to help the polar bears).
-Not our biology; but our “cyborgology” if you will.
-We feel frontline pain, reflect on the problems causing it, and create a new tool to overcome the problem.
+In contrast, humanity can change—not our biology, but our “cyborgology,” if you will (and hopefully in time to help the polar bears). .
+We have the power to feel frontline pain, reflect on the problems causing it, and create a new tool to overcome the problem.

 Techvolution is therefore intentional evolution.
-A better form of evolution that isn’t a magical mystery, like evolution is to polar bears, but something we can understand.
-Question is, what drives us to evolve, when the rules often say it’s wrong?
+It’s like a more advanced and quicker form of evolution that isn’t a magical mystery, as natural evolution is to polar bears, but is instead something we can fathom and understand.
+The wuestion is, what drives us to evolve, when the rules often say it’s wrong?